Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Experiment

-We conducted the experiments to compare the exploration time and trajectory length of our model and baselines, and results in small, medium, and large environments are reported in Tab.~\ref{tab:time and length}.
-Our model asks for the least exploration time and the shortest exploration trajectory length in both medium and large environments.
-For example, compared with the second best result, our model achieves \textbf{16.6\%} exploration time reduction and \textbf{21.8\%} exploration trajectory length reduction in medium environment.
+We conducted the experiments to compare the exploration time and trajectory length of our method and baselines, and results in small, medium, and large environments are reported in Tab.~\ref{tab:time and length}.
+Our method asks for the least exploration time and the shortest exploration trajectory length in both medium and large environments.
+For example, compared to classical RRT, our method achieves \textbf{50.7\%} exploration time reduction and \textbf{48.1\%} exploration trajectory length reduction in the medium environment.
+Based on the basic logic of our method, exploration time and trajectory will be further reduced with the increasing of complexity and scale of environments.
+Due to the simplicity of the small environment, the advantage of our method is not fully exhibited in the small environment.

-The superiority of our model is attributed to the proposed semantic-aware frontier point selection mechanism and frontier point evaluation function to avoid the excessively-repeated explorations for the same region.
-For further analysis, as shown in Fig.~\ref{fig:Comparison of the exploration}, we illustrated the exploration trajectories of different models in the medium environment.
-In the figure, the repeatly-explored regions are denoted by the red boxes.
-We can observe that other model make the robot enter and exit the same region more than one time to achieve the full exploration, while our model only asks for the robot to explore a region once, which significantly reduces the exploration time and trajectory length.
+For further analysis, as shown in Fig.~\ref{fig:Comparison of the exploration}, we illustrated the exploration trajectories of different methods in the medium environment.
+The repeatly-explored regions are denoted by the red boxes.
+We can observe that other method make the robot enter and exit the same region more than one time to achieve the full exploration, while our method only asks for the robot to explore a region once, which significantly reduces the exploration time and trajectory length.